teddy-ross/CNN-for-the-Diagnosis-for-Skin-Cancer/README.md

 # Future Plans

 In the future I intend to utilize this model and create a web service where users unfamiliar with ML and python can upload their own images and receive a diagnosis.
+Also can implement newer models and sample data to improve accuracy.

  # Resources Consulted